rgallor/stream-rust-test/README.md

 - `ASTARTE_PAIRING_URL`: address of the astarte broker to connect the device to Astarte
 - `ASTARTE_STORE_DIRECTORY`: path to the directory where to store data (e.g., in case of Astarte properties)
 - `ASTARTE_IGNORE_SSL_ERRORS`: boolean stating if SSL errors should be ignored (default: false)
+- `ASTARTE_MSGHUB_ENDPOINT`: endpoint of the Astarte Message Hub instance

 Instead, if you want to use a configuration file, you must specify its location by using the `ASTARTE_CONFIG_PATH` environment variable.
 The `config.toml` file must contain the following information: